cm-s/learningCpp/learning-cpp/CSCI_PP4/Mine/README.md

 9. Dangerous obstacles
 10. Puzzles

-_Note: The adv_game.cpp file was significantly developed within a derivative file called alternative.cpp._
+_Note: The adv_game.cpp file was significantly developed within a derivative file called alternative.cpp, also created by me._